dhurlburtusa/shortcuts/ansible/ansible-notes.md

 **Requirements**

-* OpenSSH (WinRM for Windows)
+For Control node:

+* Installed on Linux (includes Red Hat, Debian, CentOS, OS X, any of the BSDs, and so on).
 * Python 2.6, 2.7, 3.5+.

-* A Linux control node.
-* One or more nodes of virtually any type including Linux and Windows
+For Managed nodes:

+* Installed on Linux, Windows, etc
+* Python 2.6, 2.7, 3.5+.
+* OpenSSH (WinRM for Windows).
+* sftp (preferable) or scp.

 ## Inventory